a5calderon/cse15l-lab-reports/Lab3.md

 technical/biomed
   ```

 Explanation: This command line option outputs all the possible directories within a specficied directory.
 In the first example, the specified directory was "technical", and this output an actual list.
 However, the second example was technical/biomed , which does not have any other directories within it (just files).
 As a result, the only directory it gave me was the technical/biomed.
-This reminds me of ls, only formatted differently (and more conveniently).
+This reminds me of ls, only formatted differently (and more conveniently)-- as a result, this may be a useful, quick alternative.

-Source:ChatGPT
+Source:ChatGPT, after asking it "what are some useful "find" commands"

 3) Third command line option: find /path/to/directory -name "*.txt" -print